micmejia/bible-dump/AMPC/Luke/Luke 9.md

-For whoever would preserve his life _and_ save it will lose _and_ destroy it, but whoever loses his life for My sake, he will preserve _and_ save it [[^k]from the penalty of eternal death].
+For whoever would preserve his life _and_ save it will lose _and_ destroy it, but whoever loses his life for My sake, he will preserve _and_ save it [from the penalty of eternal death].